-Local officials urge bus riders to wear face coverings amid coronavirus spread, but no enforcement planned
+King County officials urge bus riders to wear face coverings amid coronavirus spread, but no enforcement planned

-King County Metro will direct riders to wear cloth face coverings to reduce the spread of the novel coronavirus, local officials said Monday.
+King County Metro will direct bus riders to wear cloth face coverings to reduce the spread of the novel coronavirus, officials said Monday.
 However, there will be no legal enforcement of the directive and drivers will not turn away passengers without face coverings.

 Face coverings include “fabric masks, a scarf, a bandanna or a disposable nonmedical mask that can cover your nose and mouth,” said County Executive Dow Constantine.

-The announcement came as part of a county directive instructing residents to wear face coverings in locations where they can’t keep a distance of 6 feet from others.
+The announcement came as part of a King County directive instructing residents to wear face coverings in indoor locations like grocery stores and other places where it’s difficult to keep distance from others.
 Officials emphasized there will be no legal enforcement of the directive, which takes effect next week.

 “We cannot succeed if we turn these social distancing and other protective measures into some sort of cat-and-mouse game.
 It needs to be a broad voluntary compliance in the community,” Constantine said.